joetanx/conjur-cluster/README.md

 - Google for `keepalive setenforce 0` and you can see that many guides disable SELinux - disabling SELinux completely is an easy but not recommend way to fix the script-doesn't-run behaviour

 ## 4.2 Setup Keepalived
-📌 Perform on **all nodes**
+📌 Perform on **all Conjur cluster nodes**
+- Install Keepalived
-- Install Keepalived, download and set executabled for tracking and notification scripts, backup default `keepalived.conf`
+- Download and set executabled for tracking and notification scripts
+- Backup default `keepalived.conf`
 ```console
 yum -y install keepalived
 curl -L -o /usr/libexec/keepalived/conjur-ha-check.sh https://github.com/joetanx/conjur-cluster/raw/main/conjur-ha-check.sh